rmoultonhuber/CSC-101-Final-Project-PokerGame/README.md

     Dictionary: Rank Order - This dictionary contains the value of the ranks.

-    Dictionary: Hand Order - THis dictionary contains the values of the types of hand.
+    Dictionary: Hand Order - This dictionary contains the values of the types of hand.

+    List: Deck - This list hold the 52 cards of a traditional deck in a randomly suffled order.

 ### <span style="color:tan"> <ins> Credits and Distribution
     Repository Setup - Ruben